HOPE-Model-Project/HOPE/README.md

 3. Type `]` into the Julia package mode, and type `activate HOPE` (if you are in your `home` directory) or `activate yourpath/home/HOPE` (if you are not in your `home` directory), you will see prompt `(@v1.8)` changing to `(HOPE)`, which means the HOPE project is activated successfully.
    ![image](https://github.com/swang22/HOPE/assets/125523842/2a0c259d-060e-4799-a044-8dedb8e5cc4d)
 4. Type `instantiate` in the (HOPE) pkg prompt.
 5. Type `st` to check that the dependencies (packages that HOPE needs) have been installed.
 Type `up` to update the version of dependencies (packages).
-This step may take some time for first-time users.
+(This step may take some time when you install HOPE for the first time.
+After the HOPE is successfully installed, you can skip this step)
 ![image](https://github.com/swang22/HOPE/assets/125523842/1eddf81c-97e4-4334-85ee-44958fcf8c2f)
 6. If there is no error in the above processes, the **HOPE** model has been successfully installed.
 Then, click on `Backspace` to back to the Juila prompt.
    To run an example case (e.g., default Maryland 2035 case in `PCM` mode), type `using HOPE`, and type `HOPE.run_hope("HOPE/ModelCases/MD_Excel_case/")`, you will see the **HOPE** is running: